 Yes, most people work to make money, but compensation isn’t the only factor they consider when looking for a job or deciding to stay in one.
 So, consider offering a suite of benefits that your workers won’t find easily elsewhere.
 This could include:

-Earned Wage Access is a simple way to give health care employees access to money they’ve earned but not yet collected between paychecks.
-Payactiv’s EWA solution uses API integration through HR systems that health care facilities already use, making it a seamless experience for employees and employers.
+Earned Wage Access is a simple way to give healthcare employees access to money they’ve earned but not yet collected between paychecks.
+Payactiv’s EWA solution uses API integration through HR systems that healthcare facilities already use, making it a seamless experience for employees and employers.

 Once they’ve signed up, your employees can access their wages directly from a mobile app, and we even offer an “every day pay” option.
 Allowing employees to access funds at any time lets them live the life they’ve earned.
 You can communicate your EWA benefit as a competitive advantage when seeking new hires.